Vixzyeee/Infrastructure_Docs/MTCNA/Module 1 (Introduction)/practice/lab2_(Connecting_via_Telnet)/README.md

 ## Notes
 - MAC connection works even without an IP address.
-- Telnet connection requires RouterBOARD and PC to be in the same subnet.
+- Telnet requires the RouterBOARD and PC to have valid IP addresses in the same subnet.
+- Telnet cannot be used until the router has an assigned IP on the interface being accessed.

 Copyright © Christopher Aldrinovito 2025.
 All rights reserved.     |     Personal use only